|

 rows of pigeonpea plants.
 A few hens were allowed to follow this sheet, and

 the plump worms provided a high-protein feast for the voracious birds!
+However, private agencies were skeptical about the applicability, efficiency,

 and economics of this 'shake-down' technique.
 So, during the 1998-1999 season,